Hube2/acf-medium-editor/readme.txt

 = Compatibility =
 This ACF field type is compatible with:
 * ACF 5
+* ACF 6

-***This is an add on plugin for Advanced Custom Fields (ACF) 5.
-This plugin also requires either ACF Pro or the repeater field add on for ACF.
-This plugin will not work if ACF5 is not installed and active or if the ACF repeater field is not available.
+***This is an add on plugin for Advanced Custom Fields (ACF) 5 or 6.
+This plugin will not work if ACF is not installed and active.
 This plugin may work in a limited capacity if the repeater field is not avilable.***

 Ever needed to give a client a way to edit the appearence of text without wanting to give them a full blown WYSIWYG editor?
 Need something less than a WYSYWIG but more than a text or textarea field that you can configure the way you need it to work with the features you need it to have?